 - Do follow-up to ensure that the issue has been resolved and customers are fully satisfied.

-Last but not least, make a routine of measuring customer satisfaction– not just do it at frequent intervals or when you’re going to face crisis management.
-If you want to know how to do it right, you can have a look at ways to measure customer satisfaction to make things easier.
+Last but not least, make a routine to measure Customer Satisfaction– not just do it at frequent intervals or when you face crisis management.
+If you want to know how to do it right, you can have a look at ways to measure Customer Satisfaction to make things easier.
 Providing great consumer service will please both you and your targets.
 They get the right service, you get targeted revenue, and everyone is happy.